raftario/zwc/README.md

 ## `no_std` support

 The core encoding and decoding iterators do not do any heap allocation and support `no_std`.
-Extra helpers that require `std` are included by default but can be discarded by setting `default-features` to `fakse`.
+Extra helpers that require `std` are included by default but can be discarded by setting `default-features` to `false`.